dropmeaword/how-to-read-software/PITCHME.md

 #### Code is supposed to be WRITTEN and READ

 When you are writing code, you write code for another human, not for machines.
+Machines cannot understand code the same way we type it.

 ---